.:

 Posted or Updated on February 12th, 2025

-The Grizzly Flats Community Services District office will be closed on Monday, May 25, 2026 in observance of Memorial day.
+The Grizzly Flats Community Services District office will be closed on Friday, July 3, 2026 in lieu of Independence day.

 For water emergencies only, our on-call operator can be reached at (530) 497-4666.